amsee01/ZeroWallet/README.md

 The public demo can be found at [app.zerowallet.me](http://app.zerowallet.me "app.zerowallet.me").

-## Cryptographic Techniques Used
+## How it Works

+### Cryptographic Building Blocks
-In a way, this project presents a practical implementation of the OPAQUE protocol for password authenticated key exchange (PAKE).
+This protocol presents a practical implementation of the OPAQUE protocol for password authenticated key exchange (PAKE).
 We repurpose parts of the OPAQUE protocol to provide secure access to private keys.

-### Oblivious Pseudo-Random Functions (OPRFs)
+#### Oblivious Pseudo-Random Functions (OPRFs)
 At the core of this solution lies the construction of an Oblivious Pseudo-Random Function (OPRF).

 A regular PRF has uses two inputs: a key and some data.
 The output of a PRF is a string that is indistinguishable from random.
 Oblivious PRFs work much the same way as regular PRFs, except that the key for the OPRF is supplied by one party and the data input by another.
 The interesting point to capture is that neither party sees the other’s inputs and only one of the two parties learns the result.